TeamMiKo/buddyshopping-backend/README.md

 The app consists of the client and the server.
 The client is a JS app running on the Ecwid storefront.
 The server is a Nim app running in the cloud.

+## Build Instructions

+- Build in release mode: `nimble install` or `docker build -t buddyshopping-backend .`
+- Build in development mode: `nimble build`
+- Run tests: `nimble test`
+- Run generate [API docs](src/buddyshopping.html): `nimble docs`

+## Messages

 The client and the server communicate by exchanging messages in serialized JSON over WebSocket.
 The supported message types are listed below.

-## Messages

 ### startSession